TheHans255/apple-ii-port-work/README.md

 - A suitable Apple //e emulator, such as [AppleWin](https://github.com/AppleWin/AppleWin) OR a real Apple //e device (Apple //e, //c, IIgs in emulation mode, or compatible clone) with a disk transfer program such as [ADTPro](https://adtpro.com/)
-- A [ProDOS 8](https://prodos8.com/) disk image.
+- A bootable [ProDOS 8](https://prodos8.com/) disk image.
 The latest version, ProDOS 2.4.2, is [available for download on ProDOS's website](https://prodos8.com/releases/prodos-242/).
 - A program for manipulating Apple disk images compatible with your dev machine, such as [AppleCommander](https://applecommander.github.io/)